 Other Reasons for Failed MVP Apps

-MVP concept ambiguity aside, there may be many other pitfalls during MVP development; like with any software project.
+Minimum Viable Product concept ambiguity aside, there may be many other pitfalls to consider in MVP development that can cause failures of your mobile product.
 The most common reasons for an MVP flop include:

 Incompetent Team

-Selecting a development team for building an MVP app is same as picking a vendor for any development project.
+Selecting a development team for building an MVP for a mobile app is the same as picking a vendor for any development project.
 You should be working with competent, skillful software developers that have proven expertise in the development of MVP apps.
 That’s a no-brainer, right?
 Wrong.
 Check out our e-book on selecting a vendor to make sure you get the best match.

 Ignoring Customers’ Feedback

 You develop the MVP to gather feedback in the first place.
-So, not listening to your users will shorten the life of your MVP app.
-You will be surprised by the ways people use your MVP app and by their expectations.
-Their feedback will help you pivot and hone your MVP app further.
+So, not listening to your users will shorten the life of your solution.
+You will be surprised by the ways people use your application and by their expectations.
+Their feedback will help you pivot and hone your MVP further.

 Inappropriate Development Approach